Skip to content

 What Is the MITRE ATT&CK Framework?

-For small and medium-sized businesses, ATT&CK offers a practical roadmap to understand exactly how attackers operate—from initial reconnaissance and social engineering through final data encryption.
+For small and medium-sized businesses, ATT&CK provides a practical roadmap for understanding exactly how attackers operate—from initial reconnaissance and social engineering through ransomware deployment.
 Unlike abstract security guidelines, ATT&CK maps specific attack methods to defensive controls, enabling businesses to implement targeted defenses at each attack stage without requiring enterprise-level budgets.

 Cybersecurity By The Numbers